Pandora Press

 Edited by Maxwell Kennel

 Volume 2.
 Cornelius J. Dyck, Hans de Ries: A Study in Second Generation Dutch Anabaptism.
-Introduction by Mary S. Sprunger.
+Intro. by Mary S. Sprunger.
+2023.
+371 pp. Order here.

 2022 Titles